SanterreJo/homebridge-hilo/README.md

 You will need to login to your Hilo account during the installation process provided by [Homebridge Config UI X (REQUIRED)](https://github.com/oznu/homebridge-config-ui-x), or by adding the following configuration to [homebridge](https://github.com/homebridge/homebridge/wiki/Homebridge-Config-JSON-Explained)

+### In the plugin configuration page

+1. You will need to know the IP address or the domain name you use to connect to homebridge.
+Usually it will be theaddress in your browser
+1. Click on the "Login with Hilo" button to start the authentication process
+1. Login to your hilo account
+1. Enter the ip address or domain name you took not at step 1 and add the port 8880 at the end.
+Examples: http://192.1680.10:8880 http://homebridge.local:8880
+1. Click on the "Save" button, then click on the "Link account" button
+1. You can save your config and restart your homebridge server

 ```json
 {